 Debt issuance costs represent costs incurred in connection with the issuance of long-term debt.
 The Organization records these costs as direct deductions from the related debt.
-Such costs are being amortized over the term of the respective debt using the effective interest method and are netted with long-term debt.
+Such costs are being amortized over the term of the respective debt using the straight-line method, which is not materially different from the effective interest method and are netted with long-term debt.